BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Examples of Pseudo-reward Value Signalling

-These pseudo-rewards help when $\VoO^\Bstar$ has a large influence on $\eQ^{\Bstar}$ but the RL algorithm's (implicit or explicit) value estimate is misaligned with it.
-This often happens when there is significant prior information of the relative values of reaching states in $M$, which the algorithm is not initialized with.
-Thus $\Fshape$ is often very problem-specific, to correct the perceived value of certain states according to the actual distribution of the problem.
+These pseudo-rewards help when $\VoO^*$ has a large influence on $\eQ^{*}$ but the RL algorithm's (implicit or explicit) value estimate is misaligned with it.
+This often happens when there is significant prior information of the relative values of reaching states in $M$, which the algorithm is not initialized with, thus the pseudo-reward is often quite task or domain-specific.
+E.g., RL agents may underestimate value near the goal before first discovering the goal reward, or overestimate it near the icy cliff edge before first experiencing a fall.
+Attractive or repulsive $\VoO^*$ signal can correct RL algorithms that under or overestimate VOO, respectively.